Complexity of chess domination problems: Complexity of the domination problems

 With this last lemma, everything is in place to prove Theorem~\ref{thm:nphard-queens}.

-\begin{proof}[Proof of Theorem~\ref{thm:nphard-queens}] Lemma~\ref{lem:verifP} shows that verifying a solution is done in polynomial time, thus that the problem is in the class NP.
+\begin{proof}[Proof of Theorem~\ref{thm:nphard-queens}] Lemma~\ref{lem:verifP} shows that verifying a solution is done in polynomial time, and thus that the problem is in the class NP.

-Let $C$ be an instance of $\psat$ and $P_3^Q(C)$ the polycube constructed from it.
+Let $C$ be an instance of $\psat$ and $P_3^Q(C)$ be the polycube constructed from it.
 From Proposition~\ref{prop:psat-to-polyc-queens}, we know $P_3^Q(C)$ is polynomially-sized and was constructed in polynomial time.
-Lemma~\ref{lem:equivalent-queens} then tells it is equivalent to finding a guarding set of $m_Q+n_{clause}$ queens.
-As $\psat$ is NP-complete by Proposition~\ref{prop:psatNP}, this means the non-attacking queen set problem for $3$--polycubes is NP-complete, and then it is for $d$-polycubes when $d\geq 3$. \end{proof}
+Lemma~\ref{lem:equivalent-queens} then shows that it is equivalent to finding a guarding set of $m_Q+n_{clause}$ queens.
+As $\psat$ is NP-complete by Proposition~\ref{prop:psatNP}, this means that the non-attacking queen set problem for $3$--polycubes is NP-complete, and then it is also NP-complete for $d$-polycubes when $d\geq 3$. \end{proof}